 If you’re running a startup with some kind of digital technology in it, you’ll inevitably have to find and hire developers at some point.
 Being successful at that could easily make or break your business, so it’s extremely important to make sure you’re on the right path.

-Below, we’ll talk about where and how you can find and hire startup developers.
+Below, we’ll talk about where and how to find developers for a startup.
 More importantly, however, we’ll help you understand the needs of your business so that you can choose the most appropriate of the many options you have for solving this problem.

 Here is the decision tree you should follow when finding startup developers to understand your circumstances better:

-One of the biggest mistakes you can make is to start paying a developer to make your vision into reality before your idea is validated.
+One of the biggest mistakes when figuring out how to find developers for a startup is to start paying a developer to make your vision into reality before your idea is validated.
 The biggest expense in tech startups are development costs, and over-spending before you have solid confirmation that what you’re building is needed by the market is the easiest way to lose your time and money.

 So, you need to find a way to create your minimum viable product at very little cost, which would in turn allow you to test your assumptions and see if your idea is valid.